anakryiko/blog/content/posts/btf-dedup/index.md

 blog](https://facebookmicrosites.github.io/bpf/blog/) back in 2018.
 BTF
 deduplication is what got me started with BPF and Linux kernel development, so I'm re-publishing it here retroactively for a more complete story of my involvement with BPF.
-Please also check out updated ["What's next section"](#what-s-next) for a short summary on what happened in BPF world after BTF dedup was developed.*
+Please also check out updated ["What's next"](#what-s-next) section for a short summary on what happened in BPF world after BTF dedup was developed.*

 <!-- more -->